R&D

 Description of the WP

-The safety of surface disposal facilities typically relies on the performances of the multilayer cover and cementitious barrier system, as the main contributor to the dose are the long-lived mobile radionuclides which mobility through the disposal zone depends closely on the properties of these engineered barriers.
-The water flux passing through thedisposal facility is strongly linked to the durability of these engineered barriersand influences the migration of mobile radionuclides (36Cl, 14C, 99Tc,129I....).
-The impacts of cracks and steel corrosion products on radionuclide transfer in cementitious barriers are notyet very well characterised and need to be appropriately addressed in safetyassessments.
+The long-term safety of near-surface disposal facilities typically relies on the performance of the multilayer cover and the cementitious barrier system.
+The mobility of long-lived, mobile radionuclides, often the primary contributors to radiological impact, depends strongly on the properties of the engineered barriers.
+Specifically, the water flux through the disposal facility, which influences the migration of mobile radionuclides (e.g., 36Cl, 14C, 99Tc, 129I), is highly dependent on the durability of these barriers.
+The impacts of cracking and steel corrosion products on radionuclide transfer in cementitious barriers remain insufficiently characterized and must be appropriately addressed in safety assessments.

-The SUDOKU approach is to combine the investigations on multilayercovers with the durability of cementitious barriers to assess the transferproperties of mobile radionuclides in damagedcementitious barriers according to their chemo-mechanical evolution.
+The SUDOKU approach combines investigations on multi-layer covers with studies on the durability of cementitious barriers to assess the transport properties of mobile radionuclides, considering the chemo-mechanical evolution of these engineered systems.

-The novelty of SUDOKU consists of (i) the analysis of the evolution of hydraulic properties of themultilayer cover with laboratory and on-site experiments, (ii) experimental and modelling data aboutdegradation of reinforced and unreinforced cement-based materials in near surfacedisposal conditions, and (iii) transport properties of mobile radionuclides in degraded and corroded reinforced cement-based materials.
+The novelty of SUDOKU consists of: (i) the analysis of the hydraulic properties and their evolution within multilayer covers through laboratory and on-site experiments; (ii) the generation of experimental and modelling data on the degradation of reinforced and unreinforced cement-based materials under near-surface disposal conditions; and (iii) the characterization of transport properties for mobile radionuclides in degraded and corroded reinforced cementitious systems.

 Outcomes

-- Understanding of the factors controlling different combinations of layers in the multilayer cover structure (water and energy flows, erosion, …) and the long-term performances of the cover (Innovation for optimisation);
+• Understanding the factors controlling water and energy flows, erosion, and associated processes for various combinations of layers and the long-term performance of the multi-layer cover (Innovation for optimisation);

-- To improve the understanding of the cementitious barriers degradation and its effect on the transfer properties of mobile radionuclides (Scientific insight and implementation safety);
+• Improving the understanding of the degradation of cementitious engineered barriers and its subsequent effect on the transfer properties of mobile radionuclides (Scientific insight and implementation safety);

-- Recommendations for future optimizations of repository designs to improve the repository safety (Implementation safety).
+• Providing recommendations for the optimization of repository designs to enhance overall long-term safety (Implementation safety).